Konkani Wikipedia: History

 Konkani Wikipedia went live in July 2015, after being in incubation since 2006.
 Earlier in September 2013, 4 volumes of Konkani vishwakosh (encyclopedia) were relicensed under Creative Commons Licenses.
 Information from these volumes of encyclopedias were used to write articles on Konkani Wikipedia.
 In the same year, a Wikipedia-related workshop was organized at Goa University.
 In April 2014, two introductory sessions on editing Wikipedia were conducted at Roshni Nilaya School of Social Work in Goa.

 In July 2015, the Wikipedia went live after incubation for 9 years.
 At the time of the official inauguration, the Wikipedia contained 2500 articles.
 The project was supported by Goa University and the Nirmala Institute of Education.
-The late Madhavi Sardesai, then a professor and Head of Department of Konkani at the Goa University, played an important role in the launch of the project.
+Madhavi Sardesai, then a professor and Head of Department of Konkani at the Goa University, played an important role in the launch of the project.
 Prakash Parienkar, the current head of department of Konkani department of Goa University, had said at that time:

 We will assign projects to our students and writers too, to write articles on different subjects related to Goa and upload them on the Wikipedia.
 This will include information on local food, its culture, tradition, tourist spots and much more.
 In January 2016, a one-day edit-a-thon was organized at Krishnadas Shama Central Library, Goa.
 Rahmanuddin Shaik, a Center for Internet and Society representative, trained the participants about Wikipedia editing and policies.
 Almost 100 articles were created during this one-day event.

-Subsequently, the Wikipedia initiatives in Goa have been taken up under the umbrella of the Wikipedians of Goa User Group, which looks at Goa-focused content and promotion, regardless of language, and has the potential to focus on Konkani Wikipedia also.